Welcome to Smokey's Rainbow Bridge Memorial Residency

 I remember finding Smokey passed away like it was yesterday.
 The grief I feel today is as heavy as it was that morning over 50 years ago.
 I did not think about Smokey for many years after he passed away; decades in fact, just thinking about him would overwhelm me with grief.
 The thought of Smokey would make me burst into tears.
 But I never forgot Smokey.
 My father saved his little red collar and his leash for me and I have it to this day.
 I wish I had some of his fur and a photo of us but I don't.
 As far as I know we didn't even own a camera in those days.
 I wish my brother would have thought to bring a camera and take photos of Smokey and me that night but I'm sure nobody thought Smokey's life would be so short.
 I plan to have Smokey's collar and leash buried with me when my time comes.
 I started taking his leash and collar out of storage a few years ago; my only physical connection to my dear little puppy.
 It may seem strange that a grown man can break down in uncontrollable grief so many years later but when I first started handling Smokey's collar again that is what happened.
 I love you Smokey today as much as I did as a child all those years ago.
 I am so sorry your life was so short.

-Although I do not have any photos of Smokey but can see him clearly in my mind's eye.
+Although I do not have any photos of Smokey I can see him clearly in my mind's eye.
 The guilt I feel for not being able to help our little puppy when he depended on us for everything weighs heavy on my heart.
 I think about Smokey often these days and take his collar out from time to time and think about those days so long ago.
 I'm married now and live in the same house where I grew up and Smokey once lived.
-We recently adopted two kittens and this seems to have brought many of these memories of Smokey out of the closet in my mind where I packed them away all those years ago.
-Sometimes when I think of Smokey I will cry, not every time but sometimes.

 In the years following Smokey's passing I had many pets.
 They included turtles, fish, gerbils and parakeets.
 We never adopted another dog and my mother was afraid of cats.
 I have fond memories of the gerbils and parakeets.
 I used to take the gerbils out of their cage and let them run around my bedroom making a mountain from my blanket so they could run under and over it.
 They seemed to enjoy that.
 One gerbil lived 2 years to the day we brought them home and the other one passed away a week later.
 When we had the parakeets they were either riding on my shoulder or sitting in the bathroom in front of the mirror.
 We opened their cages in the morning and they would have the run of the house until night when we put them to bed.